-Magnet-mount antennas are convenient, but only if your car has a metal roof or trunk.
-The metal also serves as the ground plane.
 Through-the-roof antenna mounting: Most hams are squeamish about drilling a hole in their car roof, unless they intend to keep the car for a long time.
 This mounting method provides the best efficiency, however, since the (metal) roof serves as a ground plane.
 Before you drill, carefully plan and measure how you intend to get the antenna cable down under the interior car headliner to the radio.
 Be especially careful of side-curtain air bags.
-Commercial two-way shops can install antennas, usually for a reasonable price.
+Commercial two-way shops can install antennas and power cables, usually for a reasonable price.